isaiahscape/kreiorogit/README.md

-## Kairo: Just another random developer with the bare minimum skills and based on your mom.
+## Kairo: Just another random developer with the little skills and based on your mom.
 Kanged from @ping2109's
 - 📫 How to reach me: nothing.